lzm-01/Pan-VLMoE/README.md

-Pan-VLMoE: Scene Complexity–Aware Mixture of Experts with Vision and Language Priors for Pan-sharpening
+# Pan-VLMoE: Scene Complexity–Aware Mixture-of-Experts with Vision and Language Priors for Pan-sharpening